White House confirms adviser reassigned after disagreeing with President Trump

-WASHINGTON, D.C. — A senior National Security Council adviser was reassigned to his old job at the National Defense University, a White House spokeswoman confirmed Sunday, February 19th after he criticized President Donald Trump’s administration’s Latin American policies.
+WEST PALM BEACH, Florida — A senior National Security Council adviser was reassigned to his old job at the National Defense University, a White House spokeswoman confirmed Sunday, after he criticized the Trump administration’s Latin American policies.

 Craig Deare was removed from his role as a senior adviser at the National Security Council’s Western Hemisphere division Friday and “sent back to his original position,” said Sarah Sanders, a White House spokeswoman.
-Deare had been assigned to the NSC by President Trump’s administration.
+Deare had been assigned to the NSC by the Trump administration.

-Deare reportedly knocked President Trump’s administration’s handling of Latin American policies during a speech at The Wilson Center Thursday in Washington.
+Deare reportedly knocked the Trump administration’s handling of Latin American policies during a speech at The Wilson Center Thursday in Washington.
 He also criticized overall White House dysfunction, Politico reported based on a source.

 CNN could not independently confirm the account, and Deare did not respond to a request for comment.